stgeorgeshurstville/bulletin/_docs/song.md

 4. Blessed Be Your Name

 ## 4pm
-1.Yet Not I But Through Christ In Me
+1. Yet Not I But Through Christ In Me
 2. My God is so big!
 3. Before The Throne of God Above
 4. All Glory be to Christ